 b) The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.

 c) The right to be forgotten i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.

 d) The right to restrict (i.e. prevent) the processing of your personal data.

 e) The right to object to us using your personal data for a particular purpose or purposes.

-f) The right to data portability: This means that if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means.
+f) The right to data portability.
+This means that if you have provided personal data to us directly, we use it with your consent or for the performance of a contract, and that data is processed using automated means.
 You can ask us for a copy of that personal data to re-use with another service or business in many cases.

 g) Rights relating to automated decision-making and profiling.